TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/CommonProperties/Size.rst

    With `type='select'` and `renderType='selectSingleBox'`, this value should not be set to a number smaller than 2.

-   With `type='group'`, the "box" collapses to a single element input and should then be combined with a :ref:`maxitems=1 <columns-group-properties-maxitems>`, the default is `5`.
+   With `type='group'` or `type='folder'`, the "box" collapses to a single element input and should then be combined with a :ref:`maxitems=1 <columns-group-properties-maxitems>`, the default is `5`.